Location-Maryknoll Center, NY

-In September 2011, Sister Dora moved to the Sister’s Center at Maryknoll, NY where she continues to contribute her skills, services, interests,and talents to her Maryknoll Sisters and to the community at large.
+In September 2011, Sister Dora moved to the Sister’s Center at Maryknoll, NY where she continues to contribute her skills, services, interests and talents to the community at large.